-The D80 Conference is a celebration of our efforts to solve issues that confront the world's poorest 80%.
+The D80 Conference is a dialog and celebration of our efforts to solve issues that confront the world's poorest 80%.
 Together we are creating a better future.

 Learn.
 Engage.
 Build Community.